OlaoluwaM/distro-setup/src/distros/fedora/assets/manualInstructions.md

    1. Restore gnome extensions, settings, and other preferences through backup extension
    2. Restore Wallpapers and fonts
    3. Add Terminal paddings
-   4. Download Theme, Icons, and Cursor packs (Catppuccin Mocha)
-3. Install local RPMs
+3. Install local RPMs using script
 4. Sign in to necessary accounts
 5. Setup Bitwarden vault unlock script
 6. Login to Protonvpn